Part 2: Troubleshoot network connectivity from Oracle Autonomous AI Database at Multicloud

 Conclusion

-Hopefully this helped you to enable outbound connectivity from ADB-S with Oracle’s Multicloud offering.
+Hopefully this helped you to enable outbound connectivity.
 Let me know in the comments if you have any questions.
 Cheers!